 Offer Them Their Own Space

 When you are thinking of fostering a teen, you should make sure that you create a room in your house that is just for them, and which they can escape to when they feel overwhelmed.
 This space should be somewhere they can relax and should afford them the privacy that they require.
 You should try not to enter this space without their permission, or look through their personal belongings, as this can breach their trust and show that you do not trust them.

 Guide Their Futures

 As a teenager, a lot of their time may be spent looking toward the future and what they want to get out of life, such as in terms of their career.
-Therefore, you should make sure that you are there to guide them, such as helping them to find out the best steps that they need to take to achieve their future goals and dreams.
+Therefore, you should make sure that you are there to guide them by helping them to find out the best steps that they need to take to achieve their future goals and dreams.
 This will then help them to feel supported and will ensure that they can have a bright adulthood once they have left your care.
 To do this you may need to build a good relationship with their teacher so you can find out where they are academically and how you can help them progress as well as teaching them to resist peer pressure and become their own person as their lifestyle choices will affect their education.

 Take Them Seriously

 Many teens can feel as if they are not taking seriously or believed, especially if you tease them about what they do, or do not listen to what they say.
 Therefore, you should always make sure that communication is maintained between you and them, that you respect their decisions and listen to their reasoning, and that you do not mock them.
 Instead, you should make sure that you take them seriously at all times, and that you help them to make plans that will allow them to sort through their worries and concerns.